googaloo/theoryserum/wp-content/plugins/codepress-admin-columns/readme.txt

 == Changelog ==

+= 2.2.4 =
+* [Added] New filter `cpac/storage_model/columns_default` for filtering the columns that should be loaded if there are no stored columns
+* [Added] Option (column property `hidden`) to hide column types from the dropdown list of column types
+* [Added] Use tooltip library for enhanced column value representation
+* [Added] Box for direct feedback on Admin Columns settings screen
+* [Added] Added method for retrieving current storage model (for overview pages such as the posts and page overviews)
+* [Added] Added WooCommerce add-on to list of add-ons
+* [Updated] Hide ACF5 field group post type from list of post types columns settings
+* [Updated] Updated structure of scripts and styles and way of enqueuing them

+= 2.2.3 =
+* [Added] Added Path column for post(types).
+Uses the permalink without the home url.

+= 2.2.2 =
+* [Fixed] Custom Fields for Media Library did not work.
+* [Fixed] Column type dropdown displayed an empty item.

+= 2.2.1.1 =
+* [Fixed] Fixed issue with Posts 2 Posts (and other third party plugins) columns not being displayed because of  hooking into late actions on post pages

 = 2.2.1 =
 * [Added] Option to make permalink in permalink column clickable (linking to post)
 * [Added] Direct support box in Admin Columns settings screen sidebar